pia-foss/tunnel-apple/README.md

 both in the main app and the tunnel extension target.

+If you want to connect to your own server, modify the file `Demo/BasicTunnel-iOS/ViewController.swift` and set at least the following:

+Change `builder.endpointProtocols` and change `.pia` to `.vanilla`.
+Set `builder.handshake` to `.custom`, and `builder.ca` to contain the PEM formatted certificate of your VPN server's CA, e.g.:

+    builder.ca = """
+    -----BEGIN CERTIFICATE-----
+    MIIFJDCC...
+    -----END CERTIFICATE-----
+    """

 ## Documentation

 The library is split into two modules, in order to decouple the low-level protocol implementation from the platform-specific bridging, namely the [NetworkExtension][ne-home] VPN framework.